oforero/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: I think this question is not clear.
+Sudoku has only one real constraint which is that each unit must have no repeated digits.
+I expressed it in the code in the method called eliminate.
+Things like only choice or naked twins are more properly understood as strategies to reduce the size of the search space.
+I implemented a general method in the Sudoku that executes one strategy through all the relevant units; following the classic Strategy Pattern but using Higher Order Functions to simplify its implementation.
+When building the Sudoku object one pass a list of the strategies to use to reach a solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: I implemented a Sudoku approach that does not hard coded the Units.
+The units are parameters at construction time; the units representation is a tuple of eight elements.
+Adding the diagonal constraint is achieved by passing a collection containing the diagonal groups.
+The rest of the code remains the same, and the Sudoku constraint and solution strategies are applied to all the units used to construct the Sudoku object.

 ### Install